 - Education and textbook amounts.

 Additionally, the public transit amount made an exit mid-year.
-This means that you can only claim bus passes and other qualifying public transit amounts purchased for travel between January 1 and June 30 2017.
+This means that you could only claim bus passes and other qualifying public transit amounts purchased for travel between January 1 and June 30, 2017.

 Other Notable Tax Changes for 2017

-- If you’re applying for the Disability Tax Credit, your doctor isn’t the only one who can complete the paperwork.
-Nurse practitioners have been added to the list of medical practitioners who can certify your eligibility.
+- If you were applying for the Disability Tax Credit, as of 2017, your doctor wasn’t the only one who could complete the paperwork.
+Nurse practitioners were added to the list of medical practitioners who could certify your eligibility.

-- Costs associated with treating infertility are now included as eligible medical expenses.
-This change is retroactive which means that if you’ve paid for fertility treatments within the past 10 years, you can request an adjustment of past tax returns to include these amounts.
+- Costs associated with treating infertility were included as eligible medical expenses.
+This change was retroactive, which means that if you paid for fertility treatments within the past 10 years, you could request an adjustment of past tax returns to include these amounts.

-- As of March 22, 2017, expenses for the creation of child care spaces are no longer eligible for the investment tax credit.
+- As of March 22, 2017, expenses for the creation of child care spaces were no longer eligible for the investment tax credit.

-- The tax credit for the purchase of shares of federally registered labour-sponsored venture capital corporations has been eliminated as of January 1, 2017.
+- The tax credit for the purchase of shares of federally registered labour-sponsored venture capital corporations was eliminated as of January 1, 2017.

 References & Resources